UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/1_IntroBash.md

 The above will give one or more lines of output, and one of the first lines should be something similar to:

-`drwxrwxr-x 2 your_login_name your_login_name 4096 Aug 7 hh:mm Bash_Practical`
+`drwxrwxr-x 2 your_login_name your_login_name 4096 Aug 6 hh:mm Bash_Practical`

 where `mmm dd hh:mm` are time and date information.

 The letter `d` at the beginning of the initial string of codes `drwxr-xr-x` indicates that this is a directory.
 Most often, these letters are known as flags which identify key attributes about each file or directory, and beyond the first flag (`d`) they appear in strict triplets.
-The first entry shows the file type and for most common files, this entry will be `-`.
+The first entry shows the file type and for most common files this entry will be `-`, whereas for a directory we will commonly see `d`.
-The triplet values `rwx` simply refer to who is able to read, write or execute the contents of the file or directory.
+Beyond this first position, the triplet of values `rwx` simply refer to who is able to read, write or execute the contents of the file or directory.
-These triplets refer to 1) the file's owner, 2) the current user & 3) all users, and will only contain the values "r" (read), "w" (write), "x" (execute) or "-" (not enabled).
+These triplets refer to 1) the file's owner, 2) the group of users that the owner belongs to & 3) all users, and will only contain the values "r" (read), "w" (write), "x" (execute) or "-" (not enabled).
-These are very helpful attributes for data security & protection against malicious software.
+These are very helpful attributes for data security, protection against malicious software, and accidental file deletions.

-The entries `your_login_name your_login_name` respectively refer to who is the owner of the directory (or file) & to which group of users it belongs.
+The entries `your_login_name your_login_name` respectively refer to who is the owner of the directory (or file) & to which group of users the owner belongs.
 Again, this information won't be particularly relevant to us today, but this type of information is used to control who can read and write to a file or directory.
 Finally, the value `4096` is the size of the directory structure in bytes, whilst the date & time refer to when the directory was created.